superlinked/VectorHub/docs/home.md

 Subscribe to be updated when new ones come out & check the blog section.

+-[03/04 - Optimising RAG with Hybrid Search & Rerank](https://superlinked.com/vectorhub/optimizing-rag-with-hybrid-search-and-reranking): Improve the performance of RAG and overcome some of the shortcomings of Semantic Search with Hybrid Search and Reranking.
 - [02/28 - A Real-time Retrieval System for Social Media Data](https://superlinked.com/vectorhub/a-real-time-retrieval-system-for-social-media-data): Step by step how to build and optimise a retrieval client for LinkedIn posts
 - [02/22 - Evaluating Retrieval Augmented Generation](https://superlinked.com/vectorhub/evaluating-retrieval-augmented-generation-a-framework-for-assessment): How to evaluate your RAG.
 Understanding the challenges working with RAG and 4 ways to evaluate performance.
 - [02/15 - Retrieval from Image and Text Modalities](https://superlinked.com/vectorhub/retrieval-from-image-and-text-modalities): Comparing multi-modal and singular vector embeddings with image and text data to improve retrieval quality